larzconwell/swish/docs/feature_draft.md

 Other variable identifiers include the Unix signals in all caps.
 Details of the predeclared functions are discussed later.

+#### Variables
+Some variables are declared automatically for every Swish program, though these can be overwritten.
+The first and one of the most notable is the `argv` variable, it is a local Array identifier and lists the arguments given to the program.
+The next one worth mentioning is the `PATH` variable which is an exported Array identifier; it lists the directories to look for commands, and when it changes; the built-in commands that haven't been overwritten are updated.
+The rest of the environmental variables given to the Swish program are all assigned as exported String identifiers.

 ### Keywords
 ```
 until for in break continue